Abbe98/abbe98.github.com/_posts/2017-07-25-build-something-with-k-samsok-and-python.md

 ---
 layout: post
 title: Build Something with K-samsök and Python
-description: I recently got the time to write documentation for KSamsok-PY, now you should build something with it.
+description: I recently got the time to write documentation for KSamsok-PY, now you can build something with it.
 image: https://byabbe.se/assets/soch-logo.jpg
 tags:
   - soch
   - code
 ---

-Last week I took a day to do a bit of open source maintenance, fixing bugs, writing documentation, tests etc and definitive no new features.
+Last week I took a day to do a bit of open-source maintenance, fixing bugs, writing documentation, tests, etc and definitive no new features.

-One of the things I did was to write documentation for my [K-samsök](4) Python library KSamsok-PY.
-It's a port of [KSamsok-PHP](1) which I have written a lot about.
-Nowadays I have a local setup of kulturarvsdata.se (the repository behind K-Samsök), so the libraries is mainly used in production and to maintain my local instance.
-KSasmok-PY is actually powering [Kyrksök](3).
+One of the things I did was to write documentation for my [K-samsök][4] Python library KSamsok-PY.
+It's a port of [KSamsok-PHP][1] which I have written a lot about.
+Nowadays, I have a local setup of kulturarvsdata.se (the repository behind K-Samsök), so the libraries is mainly used in production and to maintain my local instance.
+KSasmok-PY is actually powering [Kyrksök][3].

-`pip install ksamsok` and head over to the [documentation](2).
+`pip install ksamsok` and head over to the [documentation][2].

 [1]: https://byabbe.se/ksamsok-php/
 [2]: https://github.com/Abbe98/ksamsok-py#documentation